Jubatian/xmburner_test/tests/cond/TESTCASE.rst

-Tests the BRBS instructions whether it is detected when they are unable to evaulate to branch, on xmb_cond_brb1.
+Tests the BRBS instructions whether it is detected when they are unable to evaluate to branch, on xmb_cond_brb1.

 ALU modifications: Each case tests by turning a BRBS into a NOP.